-Behavioral signs of disease are harder to spot for most fish owners than physical signs of disease.
+Behavioral signs of disease in fish are harder to spot for most owners than physical signs of disease.
 By watching your fishes’ behavior consistently, for at least 5-10 minutes per day, you will be able to determine what is normal or abnormal for your fish.
 Some “fun fish quirks” may actually be a sign of a serious disease.

 All fish should swim level nose to tail and left to right.
 Fish that swim with a list or tilt are not normal.
 Some fish may have developmental abnormalities or healed trauma, such as a missing fin, which causing them to swim abnormally.
 Usually, fish swimming with a list or tilt will need to be evaluated by an aquatic veterinarian to assess the cause.

 You may notice your fish avoiding certain areas of your pond or tank.
 Depending on your system setup, flow and any decor, you may have dead spots in your pond that your fish will avoid due to low oxygen load.